dylanfisher/forest/README.md

 - [ ] remove bootstrap as frontend dependency (admin navbar is only place this is currently shared)
 - [ ] remove font-awesome dependency from simplemde markdown editor
 - [ ] add migrations to host app without running install:migrations command
+- [ ] versioning option for data associated pages, settings, menus, etc.
+- [ ] intuitive select2 association UI

 Generators

 - [ ] initial app generator, or at least very clear instructions on setting up a new app
-- [ ] add ability to skip blockable_record creation when creating new scaffold that doesn't need to support blocks
+- [ ] add ability to skip block_record creation when creating new scaffold that doesn't need to support blocks
 - [x] scaffold generator
 - [x] block type generator